Festivals in the World Yi Peng Lantern Festival, Thailand

 © Val Thoermer / Adobe Stock

 The festival involves the Samba parade in the Sambadrome and street parties throughout the city.
-The Rio Carnival is an opportunity to come out and celebrate in extravagant parades, vibrant costumes, and infectious samba music.
+The Rio Carnival is an opportunity to celebrate in extravagant parades, vibrant costumes, and infectious samba music.

 Oktoberfest, Munich, Germany